ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-If there's a need for a strict solidus quoting parsing, option `-q` facilitates the need, and will throw an exception
+If there's a need for a strict solidus quoting parsing, option `-q` facilitates the need.
+It also will throw an exception
 upon facing a non-quoted notation:
 ```
 bash $ echo '{ "quoted": "\/", "unquoted": "/" }' | jtc -q -d